sadekbaroudi/barobord/README.md

 Bar-oh-board

-# WARNING

-The byo-mcu version needs to be reworked.
-Do not fabricate it.
-I accidentally used the RAW pin as a data pin, and I would like to add a jumper for the nice nano.

-In theory, you can fabricate it as is and reroute the pin on the board to another unused pin on the MCU, then write your own firmware.
-However, unless you have expertise in electronics, I recommend waiting until I fix it.

 # Support me!

 I have spent a lot of time and money designing prototypes, testing, developing, etc. Any contributions would be greatly appreciated!